 Siloed Technologies Fall Short with Insider Threats

-The field of technologies traditionally used to combat insider threats is relatively siloed, and includes:
+The field of technologies traditionally used to combat insider security threats is relatively siloed, and includes:

 - User Entity Behavior Analytics (UEBA) which is focused on detecting threats by analyzing massive amounts of “log” information